University of Nevada, Reno. Fire Science Academy

 Identifier: AC 0582

-Abstract The University President established the Arboretum Board in 1974.
+Overview The University President established the Arboretum Board in 1974.
 The University of Nevada, Reno campus was established as a state arboretum by the 1985 Nevada Legislature "to increase the knowledge and appreciation of the public of flora indigenous to Nevada and from other areas and to provide a place where they may be planted and cultivated as memorials."
-The Arboretum Board furthers the University's primary missions of teaching, research, and public and community service.
-The Arboretum...
+The collection includes an aerial topographic survey of the campus, Arbor Day material, campus walk brochures, correspondence, dedication...

 Identifier: AC 0477